5 APIs for OpenClaw to Supercharge Your Projects

 Choose the QuickStart option to quickly configure the platform.

 To connect OpenClaw, activate your Kimi API Key via Kimi Platform.
-While a $5 recharge earns you a $5 bonus voucher, we recommend a $20+ recharge to unlock Tier 2 for smoother usage.
+While a 5 bonus voucher, we recommend a $20+ recharge to unlock Tier 2 for smoother usage.

 After OpenClaw is ready, set up the Kimi K2.5 model: